-- 1. Feature Management The criteria for designated soundings created to aid in feature management: - a.
+- a.
 A designated sounding shall be selected over submerged addressed features required for inclusion in the FFF (i.e., descrp = new or descrp = update), as defined in Section 7.3.
 The position of the designated sounding must match the feature's position to the maximum precision allowed by the feature processing software (typically 0.0000001 degrees for x/y and 0.01 meters for z.) - b.
 Survey Scale: When the distance between two features that would otherwise warrant individual designation is less than 2 mm at the scale of survey (e.g., 20 m for 1:10,000 scale) then only the shoalest of those features shall be designated and included in the FFF. - c.
 In some cases, often in rocky nearshore areas, the least depths of many features in a relatively small area may fail to be preserved, even by very high resolution gridded surfaces.
 In these instances, the hydrographer shall designate the least depths on the most significant, shoalest features as required by the navigational use of the area and the scale of the survey.
-Only those features that meet the feature definition in Section 7.1 (i.e., may merit cartographic representation) shall be included in the FFF. - 2.
-Override the gridded surface model See Section 5.2.1.2.3.
+Only those features that meet the feature definition in Section 7.1 (i.e., may merit cartographic representation) shall be included in the FFF.